sharetribe/flex-docs/src/docs/operator-guides/concepts/index.md

 Assets, consult this
 [article](https://www.sharetribe.com/docs/references/assets/).

-### Static pages
+### Content pages

-Static pages only feature content created by you, the marketplace operator.
-Landing pages, “About” pages and FAQ pages are examples of static pages.
-Static pages can be built and edited using Pages.
+Content pages only feature content created by you, the marketplace operator.
+Landing pages, “About” pages and FAQ pages are examples of content pages.
+Content pages can be built and edited using Pages.

 ### Dynamic pages